-RIPE Atlas probes may be tagged to indicate properties, capabilities, network topology or any other categorisation.
+RIPE Atlas probes may be tagged to indicate properties, capabilities, network topology or any other information.
 There are two kinds of tags: user tags and system tags.
-Each tag consists of a human readable name, possibly including spaces, and a hyphenated "slug" which is used when interacting with the API.
+Each tag consists of a human-readable name, possibly including spaces, and a hyphenated "slug" that is used when interacting with the API.

 You can search for probes with a particular combination of tags using the API - see the API documentation for details.

 User tags may be applied and removed by the probe owner by going to the probes list, selecting the desired probe and choosing "Edit".
 It is then possible to select from a list of commonly used tags, or create a custom tag.
 We periodically review custom tags so we can merge similar ones and suggest them to other users.

 The RIPE Atlas system periodically applies special tags to probes.
 These tags can be recognised through the following characteristics:

 - Their human-readable name begins with "system:", or they appear in the "System Tags" section on the probe page.

 - Their "slug", used for querying the API, begins with "system-".